bimdata/javascript-api-client/docs/BcfApi.md

 <a name="createViewpoint"></a>
 # **createViewpoint**
-> Viewpoint createViewpoint(topicsPk, projectsPk, data)
+> Viewpoint createViewpoint(projectsPk, topicsPk, data)